Update: This blog has been updated with 2020 data and information.

 The buyer’s journey used to be a simple circular route from Awareness to Consideration to Purchase and (hopefully) back around again.
-Digital has transformed the buyer’s journey into a complex maze of multiple touchpoints and potential for crossed wires.
+Digital has transformed the buyer’s journey into a complex maze of multiple touchpoints and increased the potential for crossed wires.

-Yet even a simple Google search has become complicated.
+A simple Google search has become complicated.
 Buyers no longer get the same results with the same search terms.
 Instead, each individual’s buyer’s journey is personalized based on the type of intent, device, location, time of day and any other past search history.

 The layout of the search engine results page (SERP) is also up for grabs.
 There are now 50 different SERP elements and an infinite number of combinations where Google is understanding the intent of each search to present the most relevant and helpful information during the buyer’s journey.

-All this has transformed the buyer.
+All of this has transformed the buyer.
 They now expect to see only the most relevant search results linking to dynamic content that reflects where they are in their journey.
 If your brand is still reciting the same stock answers, you’re missing out, especially as millennials – now “the world’s most powerful consumers” – are more loyal to brands that provide a personalized approach.

 When the majority of every buyer’s journey starts with search, you need to ensure buyers see signs for your brand on that first results page.
 Here are three ways to ensure you earn their attention.